 However, it is noted that Queensland's scheme will service a population in the order of 5 million and is only expecting to require 1 to 2 FTEs for ongoing regulatory activities.
-Yet it is difficult to compare the NSW Scheme with the Queensland Scheme given the latter appears to be structured very differently to the NSW Scheme and is yet to commence.
-Commencement was delayed by the Queensland government in order to avoid encountering similar roll-out problems experienced with the NSW Scheme.27
+Yet it is difficult to compare the NSW Scheme with the Queensland Scheme given the latter appears to be structured very differently to the NSW Scheme and has only recently commenced.
+Commencement was delayed by the Queensland government in order to avoid encountering similar roll-out problems experienced with the NSW Scheme.29